Essential Tips For Safe Travel During The Bushfire Season

 - Drinking water (at least three litres per person per day)

-- Be aware of fire danger ratings and watch for roadside signs.
-Generally there are six different ratings that range from ‘low moderate’ to ‘catastrophic’ or ‘code red’.
+- Roadside Rating Signs – keep an eye out along the road for these signs.
+Generally, there are six different ratings that range from ‘low moderate’ to ‘catastrophic’ or ‘code red’.

 WA: 13 3337